PaulRBerg/foundry-template/README.md

 To write a new test contract, you start by importing [PRBTest](https://github.com/PaulRBerg/prb-test) and inherit from it in your test contract.
 PRBTest comes with a pre-instantiated [cheatcodes](https://book.getfoundry.sh/cheatcodes/) environment accessible via the `vm` property.
-You can also use [console.log](https://book.getfoundry.sh/faq?highlight=console.log#how-do-i-use-consolelog), whose logs you can see in the terminal output by adding the `-vvv` flag.
+If you would like to view the logs in the terminal output you can add the `-vvv` flag and use [console.log](https://book.getfoundry.sh/faq?highlight=console.log#how-do-i-use-consolelog).

 This template comes with an example test contract [Foo.t.sol](./test/Foo.t.sol).

 ## Usage

-Here's a list of the most frequently needed commands.
+This is a list of the most frequently needed commands.

 ### Build